elclanrs/Slim-App-Starter/README.md

 composer install && npm install
 ```

-Run PHP server and Gulp with LiveReload:
+Run PHP server on port 8888 and Gulp with LiveReload:

 ```
 ./start